Schn33W0lf/24-Segment-Analog-Clock/README.md

 # 24-Segment-Analog-Clock
 ___7-Segment-Digital-Clock\_Analog-Patch___

-__Note:__ Still work in progress, v0: display time, set time with smartphone.
+__Note:__ Still work in progress, v0: display time, scoreboard (only red/ blue sides).
+TODO: implement 7s display

 This is the source and schema for a homemade analog clock I've made.
 The code is based on [this](https://github.com/leonvandenbeukel/3D-7-Segment-Digital-Clock/blob/master/3D-7-Segment-Digital-Clock.ino).

 In daylight it's not very bright.
-You can download the Android app from the [Play Story](https://play.google.com/store/apps/details?id=nl.leonvandenbeukel.BTDigitalClockApp) (__not my app__, but working on one.)
+To control the clock you can use a bluetooth terminal of your choice.

+## Hardware

 ![alt text](https://github.com/Schn33W0lf/24-Segment-Analog-Clock/blob/master/Schema.png)